Stay Safe And Comfortable At Your Work Desk

 Checking and correcting your posture regularly thought-out the day will do wonders for your back and will make your sitting day a little more comfortable.
 If you can remember as far back as electuary school, teachers would always be yelling at us to stop slouching and sit up straight.
 Those directives went so much further than just appearance.
 We had to sit up straight, without shoulders in line with our hips and feet firmly on the floor as this was a more appropriate way to sit to ensure back and neck comfort.

 When you sit in your chair, check your posture and adjust it accordingly.
 After a while of sitting there working, check it again.
 Your bottom and hips should be firmly nestled as far back into the chair as you can go so that you’ll have no choice but to sit up straight, particularly with the right lumbar support.
 Chances are that as you are working, you are also shifting your position and you may be sitting awkwardly and slouching again.
 If you are, check your posture and adjust it as often as you need to.
-Besides this, you should consider doing some exercise that can undo the damage of sitting when you are not at the desk.

 2. Invest In A Good Chair

 A proper office chair can make all the difference in how you sit and an excellent one offers a great deal of support and comfort.
 This is because these chairs have adequate lumbar support built into them.
 This support needs to cradle into the small of your back where it’s needed to most.
 A good ergonomic office chair allows you to tilt the seat forward as needed but are equally comfortable in almost every other sitting position you find yourself in.